apache/druid/docs/ingestion/partitioning.md

 :::info
-Druid implicitly sorts rows within a segment by `__time` first before any `dimensions` or `CLUSTERED BY` fields, unless you set `useExplicitSegmentSortOrder` to `true` in your [query context](../multi-stage-query/reference.md#context-parameters) (for SQL) or in your [`dimensionsSpec`](ingestion-spec.md#dimensionsspec) (for other ingestion forms).
+Druid implicitly sorts rows within a segment by `__time` first before any `dimensions` or `CLUSTERED BY` fields, unless you set `forceSegmentSortByTime` to `false` in your [query context](../multi-stage-query/reference.md#context-parameters) (for SQL) or in your [`dimensionsSpec`](ingestion-spec.md#dimensionsspec) (for other ingestion forms).

-Setting `useExplicitSegmentSortOrder` is an experimental feature.
+Setting `forceSegmentSortByTime` to `false` is an experimental feature.
 Segments created with sort orders that do not start with `__time` can only be read by Druid 31 or later.
-Additionally, at this time, certain queries are not supported on such segments:
+Additionally, at this time, certain queries are not supported on such segments, including:

 - Native queries with `granularity` other than `all`.
 - Native `scan` query with ascending or descending time order.